 Surety is not insurance.
 It is more closely related to the commercial lending practice of financial institutions.
-As such, a surety needs to satisfy itself that the party they are bonding has the experience, financial and capital resources necessary to perform their obligations.
-Further, if called to pay out under a bond, a Surety will seek recovery for their losses under an indemnity agreement or other security typically taken at the start of the relationship.
+As such, it needs to satisfy itself that the party they are bonding has the experience, financial and capital resources necessary to perform their obligations.
+Further, if called to pay out under a bond, it will seek recovery for their losses under an indemnity agreement or other security typically taken at the start of the relationship.

-The uses and application of surety bonds are unlimited.
-Obligations of almost any nature can conceivably be bonded, however, the mainstream use of this product can be classed into three types:
+Obligations of almost any nature can conceivably be bonded, however, the mainstream use of this product can be classed into two main types:

 Bonds which are required to satisfy or guarantee fiduciary obligations, governmental legislation, as well as private contractual obligations of the applicant or the Principal under the bond.
 Bonds sold to companies and individuals in order to satisfy government regulations and court orders, or to replace lost documents such as share certificates.
 Commercial Surety Products include bonds which respond to federal and/or provincial statutes and regulations.
 They are usually part of licensing processes and requirements for companies or individuals.
 Commercial Surety Bonds protect the consumer against fraud, misrepresentation, and compensation of monetary loss and are typically required by federal and/or provincial courts, government bodies, financial institutions, and private corporations.